MBB-team/VBA-toolbox/_wiki/param-transform.md

 ## A few specific cases

-Below we list a few examples of moments of gaussian variables passed through a few overloaded mappings $$g$$.
+Below we list a few examples of moments of gaussian variables passed through a few overloaded transformations.
-In particular, there are analytical

 ### The exponential mapping